Desalination advances in California despite opponents pushing for alternatives By Reuters - Up News Info

 “The reality is, we are impacting that environment for this generation and the generations to come,” said Newsha Ajami, a hydrologist and director of Urban Water Policy with Stanford University’s Water in the West research institute.

 For every gallon of drinking water, desalination leaves behind another gallon of salty brine.
 Carlsbad mixes that with two parts of ocean water before discharge.
-Huntington Beach would pump brine out to sea with a diffuser.
+Huntington Beach would pump brine out to sea with a diffuser, which reduces the harmful impact of the dense discharge that falls to the ocean floor.

-The dense discharge sinks to the ocean floor, the state water board staff report said, exposing bottom-dwelling marine life to the brine and other potentially toxic materials.
+The combined effects of intake and discharge in Huntington Beach will kill off the equivalent of all the marine life produced in 421 acres of ocean habitat, according to a Santa Ana Regional Water Control Board staff report.

-The combined effects of intake and discharge in Huntington Beach will kill off the equivalent of 421 acres of ocean habitat, according to a Santa Ana Regional Water Control Board staff report.
+Maloni, the Poseidon vice president, said the impact on marine life would be “insignificant.”

-Poseidon argues that California has the most stringent environmental regulations in the world, and its project would fail to get approved if it posed serious problems.
+“And to the extent that there are impacts, they’ll be fully mitigated in compliance with local state and federal laws and regulations,” Maloni said.